 The curriculum requirements specify topics, but do not prescribe specific courses.
-The program must include mathematics appropriate to the discipline and at least 30 semester credit hours (or equivalent) of up-to-date coverage of fundamental and advanced computing topics that provide both breadth and depth.
+The program must include mathematics, statistics, and science appropriate to the discipline and at least 30 semester credit hours (or equivalent) of up-to-date coverage of fundamental and advanced computing topics that provide both breadth and depth.
 The computing topics must include: